Microflash/rehype-starry-night/README.md

 - [`lineMarkPlugin`](./src/rehype-starry-night/plugins/line-mark-plugin.js) - used to highlight a line
 - [`lineInsPlugin`](./src/rehype-starry-night/plugins/line-ins-plugin.js) - used to annotate an added line
 - [`lineDelPlugin`](./src/rehype-starry-night/plugins/line-del-plugin.js) - used to annotate a removed line
+- [`lineWrapPlugin`](./src/rehype-starry-night/plugins/line-wrap-plugin.js) - used to soft wrap a line

 You can import these plugins individually.